sheepolata/WorldInConflictSim/README.md

 ### 15/04/2021

+Social classes are now in place, they are set at the start, with a distribution depending on the race, the kingdom's race and the location.

 Caravans now brings people from all social classes, in random proportion (very little noble, a few bourgeois, some commonners and poors).

 Added display of social class proportion for each race.